Rokkō Island: Sports and leisure

 Residents can walk, run, or bike on the 5 km long green belt pathway that encircles the island.
-At Marine Park, there are views of a row of palm trees and the Pacific Ocean.
+Marine Park, provides views of palm trees and the Pacific Ocean.
 The River Mall is an artificial river about one kilometer long that flows through the center of the island.
 In the summer, many children play in the wading pool.
 There are also several playgrounds on the island.

 There is a community fitness center with exercise equipment, classes, and an indoor lap pool.
 Residents can play tennis or take lessons.
 There is an indoor skateboarding park.
 There are also several places to play futsal.
-A waterpark opens during the summer.
+There is also a waterpark which opens during the summer.

 Museums

 Two museums are located on Rokkō Island.
 Kobe City Koiso Memorial Museum of Art is a small museum that commemorates the works of Kobe botanical artist Ryohei Koiso.
 The museum features a replica of his art studio, an art library, and three exhibition rooms.

-The island is also home to the Kobe Fashion Museum, located in a futuristic-looking building, with exhibits on the history of fashion, seasonal exhibitions, and a library.
+The island is also home to the Kobe Fashion Museum, which features exhibits on the history of fashion, seasonal exhibitions, and a library.

 Events on the island

-Christmas caroling and a farmer's market are just two of the events held throughout the year for island residents and visitors to enjoy.
-People of various nationalities dance bon odori together during the RIC Summer Evening Carnival.
+Christmas caroling and a farmer's market are two of the events held throughout the year.
 The Rokkō Island Halloween and Harvest Festival is an annual event featuring a costume parade, costume contest, pumpkin carving, a haunted house, live shows, and trick-or-treating.